tobydriscoll/udmath305/_notes/linear-equations/40-fLASH.md

 * TOC
 {:toc}

+*(See section 4.3.
+However, it uses jargon from matrices that we won't discuss yet, and don't need.)*

 AKA 2nd-order linear homogeneous ODEs with constant coefficients.

 We now have a roadmap for solving the 2nd order problem $L[y]=0$: find two independent solutions $y_1$ and $y_2$.
 From there, we have the general solution, and can solve any IVP with just some algebra.